 - Iowa City, Iowa

 Serotonin Neuron and Dyskinesias in Parkinson's Disease

-- One devastating side effect of treatment for Parkinson’s disease is dyskinesias, or involuntarymovements that are difficult to control.
-The mechanism of dyskinesias in Parkinson’s disease is unknown.
-This proposal studies the basic neural circuitry of dyskinesias with the hope of finding newtreatments for this difficult clinical problem.
-Specifically, we use cutting-edge techniques in powerful animal models to systematically investigate how neurons that contain the neurotransmitter serotonincontribute to dyskinetic movements.
-Although these neurons project strongly to brain areas affected by Parkinson’s disease, and drugs targeting these neurons can affect dyskinesias, they have never been studied in this disease.
-Our team has a strong track of neuronal record in awake, freely moving rodents, and we have unique tools to specifically and selectively manipulate serotonin neurons in animal models of Parkinson’s disease.
-We anticipate that findings from our research could illuminate the basic mechanism of how serotonin neurons influence movement.
-This work is readily translatable to the clinical arena as understanding the role of serotonin neurons in movement could lead directly to new, highly targeted therapies for Parkinson’s disease and other disorders of movement.
+One devastating side effect of treatment for Parkinson’s disease (PD) is dyskinesias, or involuntary movements that are difficult to control.
+This proposal studies the basic neural circuitry of dyskinesias with the hope of finding new treatments.
+Specifically, the lab uses cutting-edge techniques in powerful animal models to systematically investigate how neurons that contain the neurotransmitter serotonin contribute to dyskinetic movements.
+The research team will selectively manipulate serotonin neurons in animal models of PD.
+The findings could illuminate the basic mechanism of how serotonin neurons influence movement, potentially leading to new, highly targeted therapies for PD and other movement disorders.

 - Louis Ptacek, MD